 Year: Winter 2022

 In the winter of 2022, FC Dallas made waves in the MLS landscape when they completed the sale of young American forward Ricardo Pepi to German Bundesliga side Augsburg for an impressive $20.0 million.
-This transfer represented the second-highest outgoing transfer fee in MLS history and signaled the increasing recognition of the league’s ability to nurture and develop talented players capable of making an impact in Europe’s top leagues.
+This transfer represented the second-highest outgoing transfer fee in MLS history at the time, and signaled the league’s ability to nurture and develop talented players capable of making an impact in Europe’s top leagues.

 Pepi rose to prominence as a homegrown player at FC Dallas, where he displayed a natural goal-scoring instinct and ability to find the back of the net in crucial moments.
 His impressive performances for the Texan club earned him a call-up to the United States men’s national team, where he continued to shine, scoring key goals in World Cup qualifying matches.